 For example, one idiot took us over three(!) times by driving like a maniac in the national park area.
 Not only was he speeding 120 km/h, he was also causing many close-call situations.
 Two times he caused a close-call to us, with the second situation risking also a third car and a couple of cyclists.
 What a f*cker.
 We even wrote down the license number as we meant to turn him in.
 But we didn’t, after all.
 I know, we definitely should have.

 Well, we survived, even if it was close.
 Don’t be like that idiot and do not speed when driving in Iceland.
 Here’s another reason why you don’t want to do that: Getting caught might get pretty expensive.
-Speeding ticket might lighten your wallet even with a thousand euros.
+A speeding ticket might lighten your wallet even with a thousand euros.

 These 52 crosses are standing on the side of the Ring Road in Kögunarhóll, mid-way between Reykjavik and Selfoss.
 The crosses are erected for the memory of the victims of traffic.